aferodeveloper/afero-devdocs/docs/Lesson2.md

 # Tutorial 2: Creating a Device Profile

-Before you start, we assume that you’ve already run through [Tutorial 1: Linking Modulo](../Lesson1).
+Before you start, we assume that you’ve already run through [Tutorial 1: Linking Your Afero Development Board](../Lesson1).
 If not, please start there.

 <div class="af-callout">
 <div class="callout-text">